 Wu Tsang (USA, born 1982) is an artist, performer and filmmaker based in Los Angeles.
-This special live screening event features the UK premiere of Tsang’s acclaimed film Wildness (2012), his early video The Shape of a Right Statement (2008), and Breakdown (2013), a new performance by Tsang in collaboration with Kelela and Ashland Mines.
+This special live screening event features the UK premiere of Tsang’s acclaimed film Wildness (2012), her early video The Shape of a Right Statement (2008), and Breakdown (2013), a new performance by Tsang in collaboration with Kelela and Ashland Mines.

 The Shape of a Right Statement